 The accessibility of the controls is something you should always test when buying, or choosing to keep, new headphones.
 The button design and layout is sometimes determined more by aesthetics than practicality.
 They aren’t always easy to find by touch alone, especially if you’re in the gym.

 6. Form Factor and Size

-Wireless headphones come in the three standard styles: over-ear, on-ear and in-ear.
+Wireless headphones come in the three standard styles: over-ear, on-ear, and in-ear.
 The first two look and function much the same as their wired counterparts.
-The latter, in-ear, differ somewhat.
+But the latter, in-ear, is quite different.

 A recent trend in the in-ear format applies to true wireless earbuds.
 Unlike the earliest models, which had the two buds connected by a cable that would go around the back of your neck, many models now lack wires altogether.